cyrillef/forge.model.derivative-js/README.md

 ## Getting Started
 Please follow the [installation](#installation) instruction and execute the following JS code:

-This libray can either use callbacks ot Promises.
+This libray can either use callbacks or Promises.
 Do not provide a callback parameter to use Promises.

 #### callback version
 ```javascript